-- Pancreatitis: There is still no clear reason why this disease occurs but it does happen more often in obese female dogs.
-The pancreas becomes inflamed and releases enzymes into the abdomen that causes a dog to start digesting her own body.
+- Pancreatitis: There is still no clear reason why this disease occurs, but it does happen more often in obese female dogs.
+The pancreas becomes inflamed and releases enzymes into the abdomen that causes a dog to start digesting its own body.

 - Diabetes: One effect of chronic pancreatitis may be that the pancreas is destroyed by enzyme release.
 Insulin is no longer released in adequate amounts and dogs develop sugar diabetes.

 - Arthritis: This is one of the most serious problems with excessive weight, even if it does not happen until much later in life.
 Dogs that carry around too much weight are straining their joints and the slightest problem can become serious.
 According to an AVMA study, weight loss alone is enough to reduce or eliminate the signs of hip dysplasia and arthritis in some dogs.

 A Fat Dog's Diet

 Exercise is not enough.
 Here are some diet tips to help your fat dog get in shape even quicker.

 Not everyone wants to bother with this diet, but if you do, you will find your dog is more satisfied with his diet.
 A healthy 50 pound dog will eat about one pound of raw food (2% of body weight) every day—dogs less than 20 pounds will need to eat a higher percentage of their body weight each day.
 Of course, if you are feeding a raw diet in order to get your dog to lose weight, you need to give less—a good starting point is to give 20% less for 1 month and then to weigh the dog and evaluate how the program is going.
 (This has to be weighed each day, of course.
 If you start an exercise program at the same time this can go a lot faster.)

 Commercial Weight Loss Diet